Why Do Dachshunds Have Bad Breath?

 Different Breath Smells:

-Some other reasons for bad breath in dogs can be more serious, including problems with your dog’s respiratory system or issues with their GI tract.
+There are other reasons for bad breath in dogs which can be more serious.
+Smelly breath could indicate problems with your dog’s respiratory system, disease, or issues with their GI tract.

 Bad Breath (most common)

 Loss of Appetite

 How To Prevent Dental Disease in Your Dog:

 If dental disease or gingivitis is left untreated, it can lead to something worse.